Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ### Bottom Links and Panels

 If you are viewing this website on a desktop, I would also suggest you to explore all tags by clicking on Tags in left menu or see all tags link on the top right  trending tags panel.<br/>
 You can also search articles from top right corner's search box.
 At the bottom of left menu are theme toggle for dark/light theme of the website and rest are my github, linkedin, hackerrank profiles, email id and rss link.
+On almost every page you will see arrow in a circle pointing upward at bottom right place, that is for going to top of the page.

 ### Purpose